Outdoor Fitness Centers

 What can a fitness center include?

-While each fitness center is created custom for your individual needs, fitness centers can include items like:
+While each outdoor fitness center is created custom for your individual needs, fitness centers can include items like:

 Dual Balance Chains encourages the development of balance, hand-eye coordination, and upper-body strength.
 This piece requires a wide stance with the external rotation of the child’s hips and an outward position of the child’s feet.
 This stance provides a unique balance challenge.
 As the chain moves, the child must lose and correct his balance while working the length of the chains.
 Repetitive use encourages the development of a wide range of fundamental movements.